gmrchk/blobity/readme.md

 ## Contributions
 Any contributions are welcome!

-Remember, if merged, your code will be used as part of a commercial product if merged.
+Remember, if merged, your code will be used as part of a commercial product.
 By submitting a Pull Request, you are giving your consent for your code to be integrated into Blobity as part of a commercial product.